How much do fences cost?Get a free quote now

 - Garden gate – Is it time for a gate upgrade?
 You can install a gate for around $100 while you’re at it.

 - Paint – It’s a good idea to seal your new fence panels with a coat of weatherproof paint.
 Expect to pay around $50 for a tub, which should coat ten panels.
 Alternatively, you can hire someone to paint your fence

 |You might also like: Fence Painting Cost Guide|

 Why are you building your fence?
 Perhaps you’re trying to keep small children and pets inside the boundary.
 If so, you probably don’t need an 8-foot high fence to do so.
 A 4-foot or standard fence should be enough.

 Choose low-cost fence designs

 Overall, putting up your dream fence doesn’t have to be stressful.
-From initial planning to the fence installation process, costs will be a combination of materials and labor.
-To get a more accurate estimate, skip fence cost calculators and get a personalized fencing quote when you hire a fence installation expert in your area.
+From initial planning to the fence installation process, costs will be a combination of materials and labour.
+To get a more accurate estimate, skip fence cost calculators and get a personalised quote when you hire a fence installers in your area.
 You can post a task on our platform to get started.

 Find fence installaters, fastPost a task

 Installing a fence yourself always carries a risk, especially since materials can be heavy.
 Fence installation can be physically demanding, and you’ll need at least two people, even for smaller fences.
 It’s better to hire a professional for this extensive work to ensure safe and proper installation.